 Session Sponsored by:

 By respecting the platform you’re using (Twitter is about timelines, Facebook is about feelings) and creating content that appeals to emotion, he offers eight tips for creating content that people want to consume and share.
-Exclusively represented by Leading Authorities speakers bureau, his presentations are visual, entertaining and as memorable as BuzzFeed’s signature listicles.
+Exclusively represented by Leading Authorities speakers bureau, his presentations are visual, entertaining, and memorable.

 Awards and Accolades.
 Perelman is renowned for his expertise.
-AdWeek named him one its 2014 “Top 50 Real Movers and Shakers Behind the World’s Top Brands” and one of its 2013 “Top 50 Executives Making the Wheels Turn.”
-The Internationalist magazine named him a “Trendsetter” in 2013, and Como listed him as one of the “Top 5 Behind The Scenes Tech Talent.”
+He was VideoInk’s “Dealmaker of the Year,” and AdWeek named him one its 2014 “Top 50 Real Movers and Shakers Behind the World’s Top Brands” and one of its 2013 “Top 50 Executives Making the Wheels Turn.”
+The Internationalist magazine named him a “Trendsetter” in 2013, and Como listed him as one of the “Top 5 behind the Scenes Tech Talent.”
 He also won Google’s 2011 OC Award, the second highest award given for “substantial contributions to company,” and 12 Peer Bonus Awards for excellence.

 Wednesday, February 17

 4:15 p.m. – 5:30 p.m.

 Polly LaBarre is a bestselling author, speaker and entrepreneur who has worked for nearly 20 years to embolden and equip leaders in every realm of endeavor to make their organizations more resilient, innovative, and accountable.
 She is an inspiring and provocative voice on the big ideas and important questions that will shape the future of organizations, work and success.
 In her speeches, LaBarre showcases her brilliant storytelling ability and takes audiences on an inspiring journey – bringing to life the people, organizations and ideas on the fringe that are creating the future.